• Skip to primary navigation

 • Into a glass bowl, place the monkfish and marinate with turmeric, some lime zest and lime juice, salt, pepper, ½ of the curry powder and 1 clove or two of garlic grated or made into a paste.
 Mix well to coat the fish and place in the fridge for 20 min to 2 hours to marinate.
 The longer the better.

-• Add the olive or coconut oil to a larger pan over medium-high heat and add the chopped onions, the seeds, cardamom, curry leaves, remaining ½ tbsp of curry powder, the remaining garlic, ginger, chillies, salt and pepper.
+• Add the olive or coconut oil to a larger pan over medium-high heat and add the chopped onions, the seeds, cardamom, curry leaves, remaining ½ tablespoon of curry powder, the remaining garlic, ginger, chillies, salt and pepper.
 Cook, stirring, for about 10 minutes until the onion has softened and slightly coloured.
 I add some water as I do not like to fry it.
 I like the frying but just doesn't agree with us so I avoid it.
 It is healthier too.

 • Stir in the roughly chopped tomatoes, tamarind paste and coconut milk; season, then bring to a boil.
 Simmer on low heat for approximately 10-15 minutes, uncovered stirring occasionally.